micah-weitzman/mlh-api/README.md

 The index returns all the events for the current seasons, both in Europe and the US.
 Appending `s2015` for the current US season, and `eu-2015` for the European, provides all the information for its location respectively.

 The app returns basic information about each event including the offical id, data, link, location, and name.
-The following example is for `event/dragon%20hacks/` is selected.
+The mapping for an event is `event/name_of_event/`.
+In the following example the information is pulled from `event/dragon%20hacks/`.

 ``` json
 "Dragon Hacks": {